Fonts

 What would a modified font look like?

-Scientists tend to use standard fonts, because sometimes specific fonts are required for papers or proposals, and because the content of their documents is much more important than the style.
+Scientists tend to use standard fonts, because sometimes specific fonts are required for papers or proposals, and because the content of documents is much more important than the style.
 Thus, a font that easily distinguishes l and I should be a minimal modification of an existing font.
 In this case, something like Arial, but that clearly distinguishes l, I, and 1, could be useful.

 Below is a block of text based on a recent Science abstract, and a closely related ChemDraw drawing, in 3 different fonts.